-- 2.30 The Commonwealth Ombudsman is required to inspect the records of LEAs to ensure compliance with the SD Act. - 2.31 The Ombudsman must make a written report to the Attorney-General at six monthly intervals on the results of each inspection.
+The Commonwealth Ombudsman is required to inspect the records of law enforcement agencies to ensure compliance with the SD Act.

+The Ombudsman must make a written report to the Attorney-General at six monthly intervals on the results of each inspection.
 The Attorney-General must table this report in Parliament.